n9p7v/DIATS/README.md

-# DIATS
+# Development of an Integrated Apiary Telemetry System
-Bachelor's Thesis - Development of an Integrated Apiary Telemetry System
+Bachelor's thesis for the Electronics Engineering degree at the University of West Attica (UNIWA).